How We Help

 We help empowering women through service programs and advocacy.
 Making a difference by helping women in our local communities is a mantra of the DC Zontians.
 We put those words to action by providing financial support to several organizations throughout the year.
 These organizations offer the basic necessities for women in transition, help to build self-esteem in young girls, and raise awareness of the plight of women internationally.

 In July 2010, we invited Kakenya, then the first youth advisor of the United Nations Population Fund, to speak at our monthly dinner meeting about the importance of educating girls.
-Kakenya told Club members of the Center's need for more living quarters in order to educate more young girls.
-In response, Club members approved a donation to help build a dormitory for the students.
+Kakenya told club members of the Center's need for more living quarters in order to educate more young girls.
+In response, club members approved a donation to help build a dormitory for the students.
 We continue our support by donating funds annually to help cover school expenses.
 Kakenya has spoken at our club dinner meetings several times, most recently in June 2018.

 In July 2015 United States President Barack Obama met Linet Momposhi, a young woman in Nairobi, Kenya, who spoke of how her education at the Kakenya Center of Excellence changed her life.
 Read more See video

-The Advocacy Project helps marginalized communities to tell their story, claim their rights and produce social change.
+The Advocacy Project helps marginalized communities tell their stories, strengthen their organizations, take action, and mobilize new support.
 It recruits graduate students to volunteer as Peace Fellows with partner organizations.
 In recent years the organization has used traditional needlecraft projects, such as quilts, knit work, and weavings, to draw attention to human rights abuses.

 Since 2007, the DC Zontians have supported Peace Fellows working on women's issues by following their blogs and advancing their causes abroad.
 In 2011 we supported its efforts to raise awareness on the issue of uterine prolapse in Nepal by coordinating the creation of a quilt with panels made by Nepalese women.
 The Mahilako Swastha (Women's Health) Quilts have been exhibited at the United Nations and in Washington, D.C.
 Annually, we donate funds to support programs that improve the status of women in developing countries.